 In view of all this retro-mindedness, we thought it might be interesting and useful to look at our watches and report on the extent to which they have styles which are rooted in the past.
 We hope that customers who identify with earlier times are able to find something pleasing.
 Some of our watches are even suitable "props" for re-enactors.
 All are variously in accord with the spirit of our modern times.
 Some are re-introductions of historic models.
 Some use positive aesthetic messages from the past.
 Others (e.g. Temption) are timeless classics in the making having a periodless character which would not have been out of place in the past, is not in the present and would not be in the future.
 They are fine watches for any time.

-We have watches available representing every decade from the 1930s to the 1960s as well as the many which are products of today.
 The 25 years which followed 1970 saw great changes in the watch industry but by 1995 the mechanical watch had become firmly established as a "proper watch" and quartz watches came to be regarded with disdain and treated as disposable items irrespective of cost.

 We've noticed that many of our customers turn out to be interested in classic vehicles or other collectables and memorabilia.
 To show we have our own period credentials outside the watch arena some classic motor vehicles from the Townrow Collection appear below.
 Some of the smaller items in the collection will soon be on display in a museum which we are creating in the shop.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - -